-

 At what ownership levels by an acquirer is public disclosure required (whether acquiring a target company as a whole or a minority stake)?

 For a general acquisition transaction, the Indonesian Company Law requires the company to announce the acquisition plan in a daily newspaper 30-day before the shareholders approve the transaction (either via a general meeting of shareholders or a circular resolution of shareholders).
 If the target company is a publicly listed company, additional public disclosure would be required.
 For an acquisition of listed companies transaction that requires a Mandatory Tender Offer (MTO), an announcement of the MTO plan must be made in: (i) at least one daily newspaper or (ii) the Indonesian Stock Exchange (BEI) website, within two business days after obtaining an announcement approval from the OJK.
-On the other hand, for a Voluntary Tender Offer (VTO) transaction, the offeror must submit a VTO statement to the OJK and publish it in at least two daily newspapers on the same day as the submission day to the OJK.
+On the other hand, for a Voluntary Tender Offer (VTO) transaction, the offeror must submit a VTO statement to OJK and publish it in at least two daily newspapers on the same day as the submission day to the OJK.

 For a non-acquisition transaction (acquiring a minority stake in a target company), no mandatory public disclosure is required if the target is a private company.
-On the other hand, if the target company is a publicly listed company, public disclosure should be made if the acquisition involves at least 5% shares in the company.
-OJK Regulation No. 4 of 2024 on Reports on Ownership of or Any Ownership Changes in Public Company Shares and Reports on Activities of Encumbering Public Company Shares requires any party to report to the OJK upon the changes of ownership for the minimum of 5% or more paid-up shares in the public company, either directly or indirectly.
+On the other hand, if the target company is a publicly listed company, public disclosure should be made if the purchase of shares involves at least 5% shares in the company.
+OJK Regulation No. 4 of 2024 on Reports on Ownership of or Any Ownership Changes in Public Company Shares and Reports on Activities of Encumbering Public Company Shares requires any party to report to OJK upon the changes of ownership for the minimum of 5% or more paid-up shares in the public company, either directly or indirectly.

 -